jimtough/docker-mastery-course/README.md

 **BEST PRACTICE** - If you use the Docker CLI to `login` on a machine that you don't trust, then remember to `logout` when you're finished.
 This will remove your locally cached credentials from the user profile on that machine.

+## lab - 'Dockerfile' Basics

+* 'Dockerfile' (with a capital D) is a file that contains the recipe for building an image.
+* The file named 'Dockerfile' is the default that Docker expects.
+If you want to use a file with a different name, then you need to explicitly specify its name.
+* Each command in the Dockerfile is executed in order from top to bottom of the file.
+The order of execution is important!

+### FROM command

+This command is required in every Dockerfile.

+* It specifies the base image that you are building on top of.
+* When you 'FROM' an image, you inherit all the commands from the Dockerfile of that base image.

+**TIP:** Package managers like 'apt' and 'yum' are one of the reasons to build containers from Debian, Ubuntu, Fedora or CentOS

+### ENV section

+Set environment variables in the container when this image is run.

+### RUN commands

+* There can be zero or more of these in your Dockerfile.
+* These are commonly used to call Package Managers that download and install packages on the container when the image is run.

+**BEST PRACTICE** - Chain Package Manager commands together in your RUN command with &&'s.
+Each RUN command in the Dockerfile creates a new image layer, so it is best to create fewer layers when possible.

+**BEST PRACTICE** - Add a RUN command that redirects your application logs to `/dev/stdout` and `/dev/stderr` rather than physical files.
+This allows Docker to capture the log output and send it elsewhere.

+### EXPOSE command

+* Expose ports on the Docker virtual network to the container.
+* This is NOT the same as exposing those ports to the host machine and the outside world - the `-p` option is used for that when you start the container.

+### CMD command

+This command is required in every Dockerfile.

+* This is the command that will be executed whenever a new container is launched using this image, or when a stopped container is restarted.

+## lab - Building Images - Running Docker Builds

+**TIP** - If you are copying an application build into the image as a step in your Dockerfile, put that step as close to the end as possible.
+This will allow Docker to re-use existing (cached) intermediate layers of your image on subsequent builds.
+Only layers after the last change need to be rebuilt.

+* Things that change the least should go at the top of your Dockerfile.
+Things that change the most should go at the bottom.

+### Dockerfile WORKDIR command

+* Change the current working directory before executing the next Dockerfile step.
+* Using `RUN cd /some/path` is considered bad practice.

+### Dockerfile COPY command

+* Copies files from your workstation (or build server) into the container.
+* This is how you add your application build to the container, for example.

+### Building your image (locally)

+`docker image build -t my-new-image-tag`

+* Run this command from the same directory where your Dockerfile is located.
+* Run your image with `docker container run my-new-image-tag`